Migrate from LocalSolver to Hexaly

 Installers and packages

 The installers are renamed to bear the new name “Hexaly”.
-We ship just one installer under the Hexaly brand, but it installs both versions of the APIs for C#, Java and Python.
+We ship just one installer under the Hexaly brand, but it installs both versions of the APIs for C#, Java and Python (it will not be the case for Hexaly 14.0 and subsequent versions).
 You may have to change your deployment scripts slightly if you automated the installation of Hexaly Optimizer on your servers by automatically retrieving our deliverables from our website: you will need to update the scripts by changing “LocalSolver” to “Hexaly”.

 Environment variables